 The sad truth is, Mark missed the 2 year deadline in Virginia (also called the Statute of Limitations) to file a claim with the Virginia Workers Compensation Commission and now he can never undo this mistake because the time has passed.

-This is exactly why I tell injured workers that filing their Claim for Benefits form with the Virginia Workers Compensation Commission and asking for LIFETIME MEDICAL BENEFITS is an extremely important first step.
+This is exactly why I tell injured workers that filing their Claim Form form with the Virginia Workers Compensation Commission and asking for LIFETIME MEDICAL BENEFITS is an extremely important first step.

 What Mark should have done:

-He should have filed his Claim for Benefits form right after he was injured requesting his lifetime medical benefits for the specific body parts injured.
+He should have filed his Claim Form right after he was injured requesting his lifetime medical benefits for the specific body parts injured.
 If this had been done within the two year time limit, Mark could still be going to the doctor and getting treatment covered by the workers compensation insurance carrier.

 If you would like more information on the Virginia workers compensation system, order my book, “The Ultimate Guide to Workers Compensation in Virginia” by clicking this link, or call our office today (804) 755-7755